Banana bread gets a healthy boost as this delicious Whole Wheat Banana Oat Bread made with whole wheat flour, hearty oats, and of course, bananas!

 Instructions

-- In the bowl of an electric mixer fitted with the paddle attachment, cream butter and sugar until light and fluffy.
-Add eggs, and beat to incorporate.
+- In the bowl of an electric mixer fitted with the paddle attachment, cream the butter and sugar until light and fluffy.
+Add the eggs and beat to incorporate.

-- Add flour, baking soda, and salt.
+- Add the flour, baking soda, and salt.
 Mix until just combined.
-Add bananas, sour cream, and vanilla until well incorporated.
-Stir in the oats and pour into prepared pan.

 I know this is an old recipe but fwiw this has become my favorite banana bread recipe!
 It’s not too sweet and the banana/oat/wheat flavors all enhance each other.
 The only thing I’ve changed is substituting brown sugar for white.